Articles: What Does Our Understanding of Time Suggest About the Nature of Reality? (March 2014)

 *Tegmark wants to throw infinity out and Nima Arkani-Hamed wants to retire space and time.

-**Big bang theory ignores all but temperature and its always a derivative.
+**Big bang theory ignores all but temperature but temperature is always derivative.